Gizzard confit – Gésiers confits 🦆

 How to make it:

-4/ When it starts to simmer, lower the heat to low, cover with a lid (leave a little gap), and simmer for 1 hour.
+4/ Slow Cook: Once the fat starts to gently simmer, reduce the heat to low.
+Cover the pot with the lid slightly ajar and let it simmer for 1 hour.

 Umami Sans Frontieres Copyrights 2023